torquebox/torquebox.org/news/2011-03-22-belated-weekend-update-22mar2011.md

 killer features of TorqueBox, inspired by our awesome community member, [Adam Warski][adamcdi]: **CDI integration**, and other dependency-injection support.
-This goes one step further to blurring the lines between your Ruby and Java applications.
+This goes one step further towards blurring the lines between your Ruby and Java applications.
 Look forward to a blog post detailing this feature in the near future.